sergiocarracedo/blog/content/blog/2023/2023-11-18-cache-to-decouple/index.md

 We can agree decoupling is a good practice that simplifies the code and the maintainability of the project.

-A common way of decouple the code is to divide the responsibilities in different layers, for example a very common division:
+A common way of decoupling the code is to divide the responsibilities into different layers, a very common division is:

-- **the view layer**: in charge of render html and interact with the user
+- **view layer**: in charge of render HTML and interacting with the user
-- **the domain layer**: in charge of the business logic
+- **domain layer**: in charge of the business logic
-- **the infra layer**: in charge of getting the data from the backend and return it to the domain layer(here is very common to use the repository pattern, that is just a contract to get the data.
-The contract is unique but you can have multiple implementations, for example, one a REST API and another for a GraphQL API, you should be able to change the implementation without changing other pieces in the code)
+- **infra layer**: in charge of getting the data from the backend and returning it to the domain layer(here is very common to use the repository pattern, which is just a contract to get the data.
+The contract is unique but you can have multiple implementations, for example, one for a REST API and another for a GraphQL API, you should be able to change the implementation without changing other pieces in the code)

-Let's see a couple of example use cases where is very typical to put the performance over the decoupling.
+Let's see a couple of examples use cases where it is very typical to put the performance over the decoupling.
 (Spoiler: we can have both)

 Imagine, you have an endpoint that returns the list of products, and one of the fields is the `category_id`, the response can be something like this (I removed other fields to make a simple example)